Apache County, Arizona

-Apache County is in the northeast corner of the U.S. state of Arizona.
+Apache County is a county in the northeast corner of the U.S. state of Arizona.
 Shaped in a long rectangle running north to south, as of the 2020 census, its population was 66,021.
 The county seat is St. Johns.

-Most of the county is occupied by part of the federally recognized Navajo Nation and the Fort Apache Indian Reservation, respectively.
+Most of the county is occupied by part of the federally recognized Navajo Nation and the Fort Apache Indian Reservation.